tuxdna/torquebox-intro/torquebox.md

 #What is TorqueBox?
 ## Before that lets talk about Polyglot Revolution

 .notes: Before moving onto TorqueBox, let me first introduce you to the Polyglot Revolution.
-TorqueBox is a part of Polyglot Revolution itself as we will se later.
+TorqueBox is a part of Polyglot Revolution itself as we will see later.
 Today there are many programming languages whose compilers or interpreters target the JVM.
 Those languages include JRuby, Jython, Scala, Erlang ( Erlang on JVM ), and many more.
-Many of these languages are dynamically typed languages ( or dynamic languages ).
+Many of these languages are dynamically typed languages (or dynamic languages).

 ---
 #Polyglot Revolution